Ian Mayes: Background

+Readers' Editor

 From November 1997 to March 2007, Mayes was The Guardians Readers' Editor – a title he invented for the newspaper ombudsman role to suggest a bridge between readers and journalists — the first such appointment of a resident independent ombudsman in the UK.
+The New York Times quoted him as saying: "In a lot of papers, they see admitting a mistake as a sign of weakness....But if you feel that you're producing a newspaper with an intelligent readership, why not treat them as intelligent?
+Why not display the same degree of openness and frankness that we expect from others?"
 Other British newspapers, including The Observer, The Independent on Sunday and the Daily Mirror, quickly followed suit in appointing readers' editors, although Mayes was the only one to do the job full-time.
 The Guardian system was also closely replicated on newspapers such as Politiken in Denmark and The Hindu in India.

 Through an influential weekly column called "Open Door", Mayes dealt with corrections and clarifications (14,000 in his decade in the post), as well as conducting a debate on the ethics of journalism.
 Selections from the columns were collected in four books: Corrections and Clarifications (2000), Corrections and Clarifications 2002 (2002), Only Correct: The Best of Corrections and Clarifications (2005) and Journalism Right and Wrong: Ethical and Other Issues Raised by Readers in the Guardian's Open Door Column.
 A translated selection of the columns was produced by Moscow State University under the title Rabota nad oshibkami (Work on mistakes).

 He was president of the international Organization of News Ombudsmen (ONO) from May 2005 to May 2007, serving as a board member from May 2002, after joining in April 2001.
 He has lectured and taken part in seminars on the function of ombudsmen in the media nationally and internationally (including in the US, Russia, Scandinavia, and Slovenia), inspiring newspapers in other parts of the world to create their own readers' editors; typically, The Hindu has referenced "the exemplary practice and experience of The Guardian, whose pioneering RE, Ian Mayes, had set the bar high."
 He is credited with the discovery of the "apostrofly", "an insect which lands at random on the printed page depositing an apostrophe wherever it alights".
 His last column as Readers' Editor appeared on 2 April 2007, since when he has been an associate editor of The Guardian.

 He has been honoured by the creation of "The Ian Mayes Award for Writing Wrongs" in 2008.